 Since your processor only charges you the Zero Dollar Verification Fee if you verify information without charging a card, you may not see the fee on every monthly processing statement.

-Additionally, you won’t see the fee if you’re on a “flat rate” pricing model.
+Additionally, you won’t see the fee on any statements (regardless if you were charged it or not) if you’re on a “flat rate” pricing model.
 If you process through aggregators such as PayPal, Square, or Stripe, you’re on flat rate pricing.

 If you’re not on flat rate processing and you’ve verified cardholder details without authorizing a charge, you should see the fee listed as a line item under your Visa charges.
 Keep in mind that different processors may refer to the fee by different names.
 You’ll need to look for the full name or any variations.